Online Class-Incremental Continual Learning with Adversarial Shapley Value: Continual Learning

 \subsection{Problem Definition}

-\paragraph{Task-Free CL} We consider the task-free CL setting for the supervised learning problem with an online (potentially infinite) stream of data, following the recent CL literature \cite{mir,gss, dirichlet}.
-More concretely, a neural network classifier $f:\mathbb{R}^d\mapsto\mathbb{R}^C$, parameterized by $\theta$ will receive input batches $B_n$ of size $b$ that are drawn non-iid from a current distribution $D_t$ at task $t$.
-Note the distribution $D_t$ could change suddenly or gradually and the classifier has no access to any of the task metadata during training and testing.
-Our goal is to train the classifier $f$ to continually learn new samples from the data stream without interfering with the performance of previously observed samples.
+\paragraph{Online Class-Incremental Learning} Following the recent CL literature \cite{mir,gss, dirichlet, onlineImbalance}, we consider the online supervised class-incremental learning setting where a model needs to learn new classes continually from an online data stream (each sample is seen only once).
+More concretely, a neural network classifier $f:\mathbb{R}^d\mapsto\mathbb{R}^C$, parameterized by $\theta$ will receive input batches $B_n^t$ of size $b$ from task$_t$.
+Task$_t$ consists of classes that the classifier has never seen before in task$_{1:t}$.
+Moreover, we adopt the single-head evaluation setup \cite{riemannian} where the classifier has no access to task identity during inference and hence must choose among all labels.
+Our goal is to train the classifier $f$ to continually learn new classes from the data stream without forgetting.

-\paragraph{Metrics} Since the goal of CL is to continually acquire new knowledge while preserving existing learning, we use two standard metrics in the CL literature to measure performance: average accuracy for overall performance and forgetting to measure how much acquired knowledge the algorithm has forgotten~\cite{riemannian,tiny}.
+\paragraph{Metrics} Since the goal of CL is to continually acquire new knowledge while preserving existing learning, we use two standard metrics in the CL literature to measure performance: \emph{average accuracy} for overall performance and \emph{forgetting} to measure how much acquired knowledge the algorithm has forgotten~\cite{riemannian,tiny}.
 In \textbf{Average Accuracy}, $a_{i,j}$ is the accuracy evaluated on the held-out test set of task $j$ after training the network from task 1 to $i$.
 In \textbf{Average Forgetting}, $f_{i, j}$ represents how much the model forgets about task $j$ after being trained on task $i$.
-There are $T$ total tasks.
+For $T$ tasks: